Mark Wentworth Dunham: Death and legacy

-Mark W. Dunham died in 1899, reportedly of blood poisoning after inspecting an infected hoof.
-His New York Times Obituary on February 12, 1899, named Dunham as “the most extensive breeder of pure-bred horses in the world… he [Dunham] collected in France a lot of mares and stallions that as a whole is conceded to be superior to any similar collection in France.
-He won with his horses more champion prizes in the show ring than any other breeder has ever won in the history of the show yard in America.”
+Mark W. Dunham died at Mercy Hospital in Chicago on February 11, 1899, reportedly of blood poisoning after inspecting an infected hoof.
+His New York Times obituary on February 12, 1899, named Dunham as "the most extensive breeder of pure-bred horses in the world… he [Dunham] collected in France a lot of mares and stallions that as a whole is conceded to be superior to any similar collection in France.
+He won with his horses more champion prizes in the show ring than any other breeder has ever won in the history of the show yard in America."

-After his death, the then 2000 acre Oaklawn estate was bequeathed to Dunham's son Wirth Stewart Dunham, who was 21 years old at the time and finishing law school at Harvard.
+After his death, the then 2,000-acre Oaklawn estate was bequeathed to Dunham's son Wirth Stewart Dunham, who was 21 years old at the time and finishing law school at Harvard.
 Wirth Dunham married Mary Louise Ward, whose father, Dennis Ward, was the President of City National Bank.
 During the first World War, Wirth was a captain in the remount section, quartermaster corps, and afterward was a major in the reserve corps.
 Wirth Dunham was the President of the Horse Association of America and was made a Chevalier Merite Agricole by the French Government.

 In the early 20th century, farm machinery dramatically reduced the need for draft horses and Oaklawn ceased operations in 1929.
 The Dunham Woods Riding Club was established in 1934.
 Parts of the original property were listed on the National Register of Historic Places in 1979.

-Other Notables
+Other notables

 In 1910, Louise Powis Clark (1887–1965) (a granddaughter of Solomon Dunham's eldest son Daniel), and her husband Elwood Brown traveled to Manila, Philippines with the Y.M.C.A.
 While there, Mrs. Brown became impressed by the beautiful embroidery done by the native women.
 As an experiment, she designed an embroidery pattern for a nightgown and commissioned local artisans to produce it.
 With the help of her mother, Mrs. Julia Dunham Powis of Wayne, the production of this attire eventually developed into a million dollar business, and moved its headquarters from the family home, "Grove Place," to New York City.
 The mother-daughter team sold their interest in the company after Mr. Brown's death in 1929.
 Some years later Louise married Owen D. Young, chairman of General Electric.